July 2020 progress

 Work with student leaders to review issues related to policing at MIT.

-In December 2022, President Reif released the report of the Working Group on Reimagining Public Safety at MIT, co-chaired by Vice President and General Counsel Mark DiVincenzo, Chancellor Melissa Nobles, and former Co-President of the Black Graduate Student Union Ufuoma Ovienmhada, and committed to “drive this work forward expeditiously.”
+In December 2022, the president released the report of the Working Group on Reimagining Public Safety at MIT, co-chaired by Vice President and General Counsel Mark DiVincenzo, Chancellor Melissa Nobles, and former Co-President of the Black Graduate Student Union Ufuoma Ovienmhada, and committed to “drive this work forward expeditiously.”
 A new Community Campus Safety Council serves as a community advisory body to seek and provide ongoing feedback on questions of campus safety.

 Artistic/cultural responses